benchittle/pressure-transducer/documentation/notes.md

 # 6 June 2022

 ## First deployment
 These notes are mainly focused on the development and electronics of the sensors, but I think their application is worth going over briefly.
-The transducers are far from a final product, but the deadline for the first deployment has come and passed and several sensors are now in the field, at 1m depths in various lakes just offshore.
+The transducers are far from a final product, but the deadline for the first deployment has come and passed and several sensors are now in the field, at 1m depths in various lakes in Muskoka, Ontario just offshore.
 (The scrambling to test and finish the sensors beforehand has left a lot of undocumented work!)
 Several DIY3 sensors were paired up with the old MS2 / DIY2 sensors for redundancy as we deployed them.
 To keep the sensors underwater, we acquired cement deck blocks from the MS2 / DIY2 project and zip tied the sensors to the blocks with 2 big loops all the way around.
 Time will tell if it will be strong enough to hold, but I think there are other issues to consider, too.

 The sensor housing, which is the same as MS2 / DIY2, has not been tested for more than a day underwater (at least, not by me).
 Mostly I wouldn't expect any issues: if there was a gap in the epoxy or PVC cement, we would know pretty quickly.
 However, the gripper cap could be very prone to human error.
 Since the sensors were only turned on right before they were deployed, we couldn't put all the caps on beforehand, and instead we had to twist each one on in the field.
 This is easy enough to do, but I can't say for certain whether each cap was twisted on with equal force, or whether they will remain water tight for a month.